 |► The following weapon archetypes were buffed: Slug shotguns and bows in PVE and High-impact Pulse rifles in PVP.|

-► Weapon perks fine-tuning: Reload perks were slightly nerfed, whereas some underused perks were buffed.
-Also, new Perks have been introduced.
+► Weapon perks fine-tuning: Reload perks slightly nerfed, some underused perks buffed.
+Also, introduction of new Perks.

 ► Antaeus Wards nerfed.

 ► Powerful friends mod no longer stacks.

-► Some enhancer loader mods now drop from Pinnacle mod sources.
+► Some enhancer loader mods now drop from Pinnacle sources.

 |► New Trials weekly bounty now gives the 3 Wins Milestone reward of the week.|

 ► Additional Masterwork materials drop at 3, 5, and 7 Trials wins (should help discourage token farming).

 ► Trials Tokens distribution has been rebalanced to focus on wins 3, 5, and 7 of a Trials Passage.

 ► Trials Tokens no longer awarded from match completions, only for wins and bounties.

 ► Passage of Wealth now doubles the bonus Trials Tokens earned at 3, 5, and 7 Trials wins.

-► Highly requested items from previous Seasons will become available again.
+► Highly requested items from previous Seasons are available again.

 ► Return of the Season of Opulence “Intrepid” Ornament sets.